awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

        |-- buildspec.yml
    ```

-1. Upload the contents of the `my-source` directory to an Amazon S3 input bucket or a CodeCommit, GitHub, or Bitbucket repository\.
+1. Upload the contents of the `my-source` directory to an S3 input bucket or a CodeCommit, GitHub, or Bitbucket repository\.
 **Important**
- If you are using an Amazon S3 input bucket, be sure to create a ZIP file that contains the directory structure and files, and then upload it to the input bucket\.
+ If you are using an S3 input bucket, be sure to create a ZIP file that contains the directory structure and files, and then upload it to the input bucket\.
 Do not add `my-source` to the ZIP file, just the directories and files in `my-source`\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.

 1. Create a build project\.
-For more information, see [Create a Build Project \(Console\)](create-project.md#create-project-console) and [Run a Build \(Console\)](run-build.md#run-build-console)\.
+For more information, see [Create a build project \(console\)](create-project.md#create-project-console) and [Run a build \(console\)](run-build.md#run-build-console)\.
 Leave all settings at their default values, except for these settings\.
    + For **Environment**:
      + For **Environment image**, choose **Managed image**\.
      + For **Operating system**, choose **Amazon Linux 2**\.